RAK7437/RAK7437C LoRaWAN Configuration

 Packet Forwarder

-The gateway forwards LoRa packets to an external network server, which handles all processing, device management, and application integration.
-This mode is ideal for integrating with public or private LoRaWAN infrastructures such as TTN or ChirpStack.
+In this mode, the gateway forwards LoRa packets to an external network server, which handles all processing, device management, and application integration.
+This configuration is ideal for integrating with public or private LoRaWAN infrastructures such as TTN or ChirpStack.

 Basics Station